HITS-MCM/MD-IFP/README.md

 ## Scripts:

-### __Trajectories.py__  - functions for building a trajectory object for reading and analysis standard MD and RAMD trajectories and computation of relative residence times
+### __Trajectories.py__  - functions for building a trajectory object for reading and analysis of standard MD and RAMD trajectories and computation of relative residence times

 __IFP_generation.py__  -  functions for generation of IFPs